 About this grant

-The SAP grant provides one-time grants of $3,000 to $5,000.
-These grants pay for costs associated with taking time (up to four weeks) to practice art.
+The SAP grant provides one-time grants of up to $3,000.
+These grants pay for costs associated with taking time to practice art throughout the grant period.

 Applicants must provide: